ryantimjohn/chicago_aldermen_campaign_finance/README.md

     img_src:
     ---
     ```
+3. add image to `assets/src/images/team` of the team member.
+Title the image `[first name here]-[last name here].jpg`
+The image must have a jpg file extension.

 ### Edit a team member

 1. Navigate to the  `_team` directory and find the team member you want to edit

 2. Edit the team member's information in the YAML header

+### Add a partner
+1. Create a mark down file in `_partners` directory and name as with the team partners's name

+2. Add YAML header at the start of the file and fill in the values for the following keys if appropriate
+    ```
+    ---
+    name:
+    website:
+    button:
+    description:
+    ---
+    ```
+3. add image to `assets/src/images/partners` of the partners.
+Title the image `[partners name here].jpg`
+The image must have a jpg file extension.

 ## Deployment
 TBD after release